-- Code to handle asynchronous events can be executed by a separate thread.
-Each thread can then handle its event using a synchronous programming model. - Whereas multiple processes have to use mechanisms provided by the kernel to share memory and file descriptors, threads automatically have access to the same memory address space, which is faster and simpler. - Even on a single processor machine, performance can be improved by putting calls to system functions with expected long waits in separate threads.
-This way, just the calling thread blocks, and not the whole process. - Response time of interactive programs can be improved by splitting off threads to handle user input and output.
+- Multiple threads can take advantage of multiple cores because they can be independently scheduled by the kernel. - Whereas multiple processes have to use mechanisms provided by the kernel to share memory and file descriptors, threads automatically have access to the same memory address space, which is faster and simpler. - Even on a single processor machine, performance can be improved by putting calls to system functions with expected long waits in separate threads.
+This way, just the calling thread blocks, not the whole process, allowing the other threads to make progress. - Response Time.
+Programs that have both interactive and background tasks, such as animated games, have to handle user input while computing scenes to display.
+Separate threads can be used to improve response time while performing background tasks.